bbgrabbag/test-cors/README.md

 FEATURE 3: SPECIFY NUMBER OF EVENTS
     As a user
-    I should be able to display a certain number of events page by page So I can see more of fewer events in the ecents list at once
+    I should be able to display a certain number of events page by page So I can see more or fewer events in the events list at once

 Scenario 1: When user hasn’t specified a number, 32 is the default number
     Given the user has not specified a number When the user is on the home page